gbmhunter/blog/content/pages/programming/languages/c-sharp/using-installsheild/_index.md

 	  1. You have a upgrade path.

-{{< figure src="/images/programming-csharp/install-shield-adding-new-upgrade-path.png" caption="Adding a new update path, so newer versions of the program will install over older versions." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/programming-csharp/install-shield-adding-new-upgrade-path.png" caption="Adding a new update path, so newer versions of the program will install over older versions."  width="800px" >}}
 	  2. You generate a new "Product Code" everytime you want the application to update. **Note that this is different to the Product Version**, which is a smaller, user-generated number (e.g. 1.2.3), rather than the longer computer-generated Product Code.

-{{< figure src="/images/programming-misc/change-product-code-not-upgrade-code-install-shield.png" caption="If you want a install to replace/upgrade and older one, make sure to re-generate a different product code (the circled number)." caption-position="bottom" width="700px" >}}
+{{< figure src="/images/programming-misc/change-product-code-not-upgrade-code-install-shield.png" caption="If you want a install to replace/upgrade and older one, make sure to re-generate a different product code (the circled number)."  width="700px" >}}